carlosgustavo/rocketseat-so-10/README.md

 </h1>

 <h4 align="center">
-A aplicação tem como proposta emplementar a API do Github no Back End, e renderizar todos os dados retornados da API nos componentes em React.js.
+The application proposes to supplement the Github API in the Back End, and to render all the data returned from the API in the components in React.js.
 </h4>
 <p align="center">
   <img alt="languages" src="https://img.shields.io/github/languages/top/carlosgustavo/rocketseat-so-10">